rongrimes/github_notes/README.md

 Step 1.
 Create a new repository, with required name.
 * Click + / **Create Repository**
 * Give brief description (optional)
-* If appropriate add files (README.md, LICENSE (MIT is simplest), .gitignore)
+* Make sure NOT to select creating any local files (README, licence, .gitignore) otherwise local transfer will not happen.
-* Save to create the repository on github
+* Click **Create Repository**

 Step 2.
 Collect the code in `…or create a new repository on the command line`
 * Load to the clipboard, or other transfer means